varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 At token budgets of $\approx 134M$, $536M$, $1073M$ tokens, the optimal learning rate seems to converge around $\eta \approx 0.035$, $0.025$, and $0.015$, respectively.
 Note that $B = 4 \times 2^{14}$ does not appear to converge at the highest token budget for any of the swept learning rates.

  The learning rate appears to increase until around $B < 32 \times 2^{14}$  tokens, though convergence appears to be faster at higher token budgets.
-In general, higher token budgets are less sensitive to differences in learning rate or learning rate:
+In general, higher token budgets are less sensitive to differences in learning rate or batch size: